gab-m-dev/drinkRecommender/README.md

 -------------------
 MariaDB is needed

-Change CORS URL in /api-drinks/index.php
+Change "Access-Control-Allow-Origin" URL in /api-drinks/index.php
 ------------------
 "*" is set for testing